 Multiple-station locations: If more than one station is operated at a location, band strings are shared among stations, and banding is not conducted simultaneously at multiple stations, then the data from these stations should be combined on a single set of banding-data sheets to avoid gaps in the band sequences on the forms.
-If more than one set of banding-data sheets must be used, please use a different page-numbering sequence for each set (A1, A2,...; B1, B2...) so that each location/year/band-size/page combination is unique.
+If more than one set of banding-data sheets must be used, please use a different page-numbering sequence for each set (A1, A2,.; B1, B2...) so that each location/year/band-size/page combination is unique.

-Non-MAPS data: No banding data from non-MAPS sites (e.g., nestlings, traps, feeder stations) or collected before or after the MAPS season (April 26-August 13, or through September 2 if effort for periods 9 and 10 is being made up) should be submitted to the

-MAPS Program.
-All non-MAPS data should be recorded on separate forms and, if possible, with separate band strings so as to avoid breaks in the band sequences on the MAPS Banding Sheets.
+Non-MAPS data: Banding data from non-MAPS sites (e.g., nestlings, traps, feeder stations) or collected before or after the MAPS season (April 26-August 13, or through September 2 if effort for periods 9 and 10 is being made up) can be submitted to the MAPS Program if it makes clerical/administrative work easier for your banding operation, but is not required.
+We recommend non-MAPS data should be recorded on separate forms and, if possible, with separate band strings so as to avoid breaks in the band sequences on the MAPS Banding Sheets.
 However, occasionally, individual records that technically cannot be considered MAPS data are included on MAPS banding-data sheets.
 These records might include birds found dead on a trail or they might consist of a bird captured accidentally not in a MAPS net or at your MAPS station.
 These records must be identified as non-MAPS in order to avoid including them in constant-effort analyses.
 Mark these records by recording "NM" in the NOTE NUMBER field.